Willacy County Correctional Center: 2011 agreement

 Under this new agreement, the maximum capacity of the facility was defined as 3,117 beds filled.
 At capacity, the county would receive an extra $577,612 per year, for a total maximum possible revenue to the county of $2,844,262 per year.

 By 2012, the facility began to seem financially unsustainable.
 Press reports indicated that Willacy County might be responsible for the bonds sold by the Willacy County Local Government Corporation to finance expansion at the jail.
 A key to the dispute would have been the future occupancy rate of the facility and the exact terms of the contract with federal government.

 2015 prison riot

 On February 20, 2015, a riot broke out among the inmates.
 Using pipes as weapons, they were able to gain control of portions of the prison before officers were able to regain control on February 21.
 Prisoners burned down the massive Kevlar tents.
 The riot left the prison uninhabitable.
 As a result, all 2,800 inmates were sent to other facilities.

-Present usage of facility

-The facility was quickly vacated after the riot and fire.
+Post-riot

-In July 2018 U.S. Immigration and Customs Enforcement (ICE) announced a 100- bed detention center for undocumented immigrants.
+In March 2017, Willacy County sold the site to Management and Training Corporation.
+In July 2018, U.S. Immigration and Customs Enforcement (ICE) announced a contract to construct a 1,000-bed detention center at the former facility site.